cjus/node-neo4j-presentation/presentation/readme.md

 The process of applying a skin (texture) to a wire frame model involves mapping an image onto the surface area within vertices and edges - a process known as texture mapping.

-Ever wonder how computer game characters find their way within a game word?
-Dijkstra's algorithm, employed in computer game AI, is used for path finding using a weighted graph.
+Ever wonder how computer game characters find their way within a game world?
+Dijkstra's algorithm, employed in computer game AI, is used for finding routes using a weighted graph.

 Turning our attention to nature, here we see the remains of leaves which have been devoured by insects.
-The veins that remains shows the passages by which water was once delivered to vibrant leafy greens.
+The veins that remains shows the passages by which water and nutrients were once delivered to vibrant leafy greens.
 If you recall your high school biology class then this image might also look unremarkably similar to our own nervous system and arteries!

 And that's no coincidence.
-Doctors save lives by manipulating those network graphs!
+Doctors save lives by manipulating those network graphs.
 True story!

 <img src="leaf-eaten.png" width="500"/>